openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

   and public Openstack API.
 * Is a best if you place the Private, Admin, Public and Management networks on a separate NIC to ensure that traffic is separated adequately.
-* You need a dedicated NIC each for Admin and Private networks.
+* Admin and Private networks must be located together on separate NIC from the other networks.

 A typical network configuration for Neutron with VLAN segmentation might look like this: